 What is a Standardized Patient?

-Driving and parking directions to the CSEAC, located in the lower level of Prior Hall, can be found here.
+Driving and parking directions to the Clinical Skills Education and Assessment Center, located in the lower level of Prior Hall, can be found on our website.

 Frequently Asked Questions

-How will I, as an SP, know what to say when the students interview me?
+How will I know what to say when the students interview me?

 Will the students know I am not a real patient?

 Will I have to grade the student?

 What type of physical examination will be done?